The power of particles

 The tracks of our twisters

-Forecast models that the National Weather Service uses to predict severe weather cannot spot tornadoes.
+Forecast models that the National Weather Service (NWS) uses to predict severe weather cannot spot tornadoes.
 Instead of focusing on smaller regions where tornadoes form, these models keep tabs on the entire continent.
 To get around this limitation, Saide and his team looked for weather that accompanies tornadoes, the same conditions used in tornado forecasts.
 Low clouds blanketing the sky and a lot of low altitude wind shear are often spotted before strong tornado outbreaks, for instance.

 Next, they fed the smoke data through a weather forecast model that also forecasts air quality by accounting for particles and gases.
 “The cool thing about this model is that it can represent interactions between aerosols and weather,” Saide said.
 They ran simulations, with and without smoke, to see if smoke and soot were affecting the conditions where tornadoes formed.
 Indeed they were and for the first time they could see how.